Im2Slow/EatNowApp/README.md

 # EatNowApp
 This repository has been created to list and share every sheets we made using Java on AndroidStudio, in order to build our firsts inferfaces.
+So far we have built 2 interfaces : Login Screen and First Menu.

 Screenshots incoming.